Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 * The training scene must start automatically when your Unity application is launched by the training process.
-* The scene must include an Academy with at least one Brain in the `Training Hub` with the `Train` checkbox checked.
+* The scene must include an Academy with at least one Brain in the `Broadcast Hub` with the `Control` checkbox checked.
 * The Academy must reset the scene to a valid starting point for each episode of training.
 * A training episode must have a definite end — either using `Max Steps` or by